josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 It's certainly clever; it _appears_ to be a two-state toggle, but defaults to system preference by having _neither_ option selected.
 If you _do_ pick either theme, you can click it again to remove it, which causes the toggle to once more fall back to the system default.

 I get why that feels nice.
-If somebody wanted to use this on their personal website or something, I'd say "cool!
-Go for it!"
+If somebody wanted to use this on their personal website or a small app, I'd say go for it.
 It's neat.

 But I would personally advocate _against_ this approach at any meaningful scale.